dfinity/interface-spec/spec/index.md

     Default value: 0

-Until code is installed, the canister is `Empty` and behaves like a canister that has no public methods.

 -   `freezing_threshold` (`nat`)

     Must be a number between 0 and 2<sup>64</sup>-1, inclusively, and indicates a length of time in seconds.